Testing for stationarity of functional time series in the frequency domain: Notation and setup

-A functional time series $(X_t\colon t\in\mathbb{Z})$ will be viewed in this paper as a sequence of random elements on a probability space $(\Omega,{\cal A},P)$ taking values in the separable Hilbert space of real-valued, square integrable functions on the unit interval $[0,1]$.
-This Hilbert space will be denoted by $H_\rnum=L^2([0,1],\rnum)$.
-The functional DFT of $(X_t\colon t\in\mathbb{Z})$, to be introduced in Section \ref{sec:fDFT}, can then be viewed as an element of $H_\cnum=L^2([0,1],\cnum)$, the complex counterpart of $H_\rnum$.
-While the interval $[0,1]$ provides a convenient parametrization of the functions, the results of this paper continue to hold for any separable Hilbert space.
+A functional time series $(X_t\colon t\in\mathbb{Z})$ will be viewed as a sequence of random elements on a probability space $(\Omega,{\cal A},P)$ with paths in a separable Hilbert space.
+Without loss of generality, we shall focus on processes taking values in $H_\rnum=L^2_{\rnum}([0,1])$, the space of equivalence classes of real-valued, square integrable functions on the unit interval $[0,1]$.
+Because the methodology introduced in this paper is based on a frequency domain approach, we shall make extensive use of the complex Hilbert space $H=L^2_\cnum([0,1])$.
+We briefly introduce notation and relevant properties of this space and associated operators.
 The complex conjugate of $z \in \cnum$ is denoted by $\overline{z}$ and the imaginary number by $\im$.
-The inner product and the induced norm on $H_\cnum$ are given by
+For $f,g \in H$, the inner product and the induced $L_2$-norm on $H$ are respectively given by